What is an Architecture Viewpoint?

 In accordance with ISO/IEC/IEEE 42010, the International Standard for Architecture Description a viewpoint is a specification for the construction and interpretation of an architecture view and specifies:-

-- the stakeholder concerns that the view is intended to address - this helps prevent spaghetti where there are so many different elements and relationships that it isn't onbvious what the purpose of the view actually is
+- the stakeholder concerns that the view is intended to address - this helps prevent spaghetti where there are so many different elements and relationships that it isn't obvious what the purpose of the view actually is

 - the notation and types of model used